Agent-Sesame/03_getting_and_cleaning_data/README.md

         - y_train.txt<BR>

 #High-level Synopsis of the Processing Steps
-Assuming that the above steps are followed and that all script dependancies are loaded into the R environment prior to running script, the script will:
+Assuming that the above steps are followed and that all script dependencies are loaded into the R environment prior to running script, the script will:

 - Load the files listed under the Assumptions About the Raw Dataset section